I. General provisions

 1. The Russian Orthodox Church is a multinational Local Autocephalous Church in doctrinal unity and in prayerful and canonical communion with other Local Orthodox Churches.

-2. The Self-governing Churches, Exarchates, Dioceses, Synodal departments, Deaneries, Parishes, Monasteries, Brotherhoods, Sisterhoods, Theological educational institutions, Missions, Representations and Church representations (hereinafter called ‘canonical units’), which constitute the Russian Orthodox Church, canonically comprise the Moscow Patriarchate.
+2. The Autonomous and Self-governing Churches, Exarchates, Metropolitan areas, metropolias, dioceses, vicariates, Synodal institutions, deaneries, parishes, monasteries, brotherhoods, sisterhoods, theological educational institutions, missions, representations and metochions (hereinafter called ‘canonical units’), which constitute the Russian Orthodox Church, canonically comprise the Moscow Patriarchate.

-3. The jurisdiction of the Russian Orthodox Church shall include persons of Orthodox confession living on the canonical territory of the Russian Orthodox Church in Russia, Ukraine, Byelorussia, Moldavia, Azerbaijan, Kazakhstan, Kirghizia, Latvia, Lithuania, Tajikistan, Turkmenia, Uzbekistan and Estonia and also Orthodox Christians living in other countries and voluntarily joining this jurisdiction .
+3. The jurisdiction of the Russian Orthodox Church shall extend to persons of Orthodox confession living in the canonical territory of the Russian Orthodox Church in the Russian Federation, Ukraine, the Republic of Belarus, the Republic of Moldova, the Republic of Azerbaijan, the Republic of Kazakhstan, the People’s Republic of China, the Kyrgyz Republic, the Republic of Latvia, the Republic of Lithuania, Mongolia, the Republic of Tajikistan, Turkmenistan, the Republic of Uzbekistan, the Republic of Estonia, Japan, and also to the Orthodox Christians living in other countries and voluntarily joining this jurisdiction.

 4. The Russian Orthodox Church exercises its activities with respect of and adherence to the acting laws in each state on the basis of:

-c) the resolutions of its Local and Bishops’ Councils and the Holy Synod and the Decrees of the Patriarch of Moscow and All Russia;
+c) the resolutions of its Local and Bishops’ Councils, the Holy Synod and the decrees of the Patriarch of Moscow and All Russia;

 d) the present Statute.

-5. The Russian Orthodox Church is registered in the Russian Federation as a legal entity and as a centralized religious organization.
+5. The Russian Orthodox Church is registered in the Russian Federation as a legal entity and centralized religious organization.

-The Moscow Patriarchate and other canonical units of the Russian Orthodox Church on the territory of the Russian Federation are registered as legal entities and as centralized or local religious organizations.
+The Moscow Patriarchate and other canonical units of the Russian Orthodox Church in the territory of the Russian Federation shall be registered as legal entities and religious organizations.

-The canonical units of the Russian Orthodox Church on the territory of other states can be registered as legal entities in accordance with the laws of these states.
+The canonical units of the Russian Orthodox Church in the territory of other states can be registered as legal entities in accordance with the laws of these states.

-6. The Russian Orthodox Church has a hierarchic structure of governance.
+6. The Russian Orthodox Church has a hierarchical structure of governance.

 7. The supreme bodies of the church authority and governance shall be the Local Council, the Bishops’ Council and the Holy Synod headed by the Patriarch of Moscow and All Russia.